timothy-e/studyup/README.md

 `./cloud_sql_proxy -instances=studyup:us-central1:studyup-mysql=tcp:3306` to launch the SQL instance.

-`python main.py` to launch the webapp.
+`python main.py` to launch the web application.

 Visit `localhost:8080` to check it out!